openstreetmap/chef/cookbooks/dhcpd/README.md

 # dhcpd Cookbook

-Configures the dhcpd service, which is used for the internal network at UCL.
+Configures the dhcpd service, which is used for our internal networks.